Fetching Data

 Using GET instead of POST for queries

-By default, Apollo constructs queries and sends them to your endpoint using POST with the JSON generated.
+By default, Apollo constructs queries and sends them to your graphql endpoint using POST with the JSON generated.

 If you want Apollo to use GET instead, pass true to the optional useGETForQueries parameter when setting up your RequestChainNetworkTransport.
 This will set up all queries conforming to GraphQLQuery sent through the HTTP transport to use GET.